HumaRobotics/dynamixel_hr/README.rst

 Library
 =======

 The provided Dynamixel Library is composed of several modules.
-However, from a user perspective only two of them are actually needed.
-The main one is dxl.dxlchain which provides Python access to the Dynamixel motors.
+However, from a user perspective only the dxl.dxlchain which provides Python access to the Dynamixel motors is directly used.
 Here is a typical code example:

 .. code:: python